SpiritBaker/Difficulty-and-AI/README.md

 - Reworking and fixing bugs in Chineses disasters.
 - Laying down ground work for AI to form Qing and fully conquer China.
 - Changing names for several countries in the region to more appropriate historical counterparts.
+- Decision to reform Shogunate to simulate centralized nature of Tokugawa Shogunate a bit better.

 Gameplay and Balance changes: